Our world’s deepest pockets — “ultra-high net worth individuals” — hold an astoundingly disproportionate share of global wealth.

 Goal 10: Reduce inequality within and among countries

 The COVID-19 pandemic has significantly increased global unemployment and dramatically slashed workers’ incomes.
 COVID-19 also puts at risk the limited progress that has been made on gender equality and women’s rights over the past decades.
-Across every sphere, from health to the economy, security to social protection, the impacts of COVID-19 are exacerbated for women and girls simply by virtue of their sex.
+Across every sphere, from health to the economy, security to social protection, the impacts of COVID-19 are exacerbated for women and girls simply by their sex.

 COVID-19 response